spdx/spdx-spec/chapters/8-annotations.md

 ## 8.3 Annotation Type <a name="8.3"></a>

 **8.3.1** Purpose: This field describes the type of annotation.
-Annotations are usually created when someone reviews the file, and if this is the case the annotation type should be REVIEW.
-If the author wants to store extra information about one of the elements during creation, it is recommended to use the type of OTHER.
+Annotations are usually created when someone reviews the file, and if this is the case the annotation type should be `REVIEW`.
+If the author wants to store extra information about one of the elements during creation, it is recommended to use the type of `OTHER`.

 **8.3.2** Intent: This allows the type of annotation to be recorded.

 **8.3.3** Cardinality: Conditional (Mandatory, one), if there is an Annotation.

-**8.3.4** Data Format: “REVIEW” | “OTHER”
+**8.3.4** Data Format: `REVIEW` | `OTHER`

 **8.3.5** Tag: `AnnotationType:`